The dynamics of flowing, subsurface salt sheets: observational constraints and theoretical models

 Any specialised skills the student will need

-If interested please contact Richard Katz firstname.lastname@example.org and Joe Cartwright email@example.com
+If interested please contact Richard Katz firstname.lastname@example.org , Joe Cartwright email@example.com and Christopher MacMinn firstname.lastname@example.org

 - CASE Projects available for students starting in 2020